 01 of 04

 Lei Yue Mun

 Probably the most famous of Hong Kong’s seafood districts, Lei Yun Mun was once a small fishing village that netted a name for itself thanks to its fishing fleet and seafood markets.
-Locals used to arrive and pick out their favourite fish at the market, before taking the victim to a local restaurant for execution.
+Locals used to arrive and pick out their favorite fish at the market, before taking the victim to a local restaurant for execution.
 In recent years the area has been somewhat gentrified to appeal to the increasing number of tourists, but the bustling streets, packed with around thirty, excellent seafood restaurants have lost none of their appeal.
 Try and visit on a weekday when the crowds are a little more manageable.

 - How to Get There: MTR to Tau Kong, Exit A2, green minibus 24 Sam Ka Tsuen.

 One of the most popular bolt holes for Hong Kongers looking to escape the stresses and strains of the big city, Sai Kung has, over the years, developed into a town in its own right without surrendering its laidback, seaside atmosphere.
 Seafood fans will want to set sail for the seafront promenade, where small sampans still sell freshly caught fish straight off the deck.
 You can pick your dinner, before taking to one of the restaurants that line the promenade – although the restaurants are also happy to supply you with fish.
 Sai Kung is best enjoyed on a lazy Sunday afternoon, leaving you time to do some hopping around the nearby islands.

 - How to Get There: MTR to Diamond Hill, bus 92 or 96R (Sundays and holidays only).